-How to See Characters
+How to See Disney Characters

 Certain characters appear for meet ‘n greet and autographs while other characters only can be spotted from parade floats.
 Some rarely seen characters, including Tangled’s Flynn Rider and Miguel from Coco can be seen in the parks.

 Disneyland Character Dining Changes

-Character dining experiences are returning to Disneyland, with a few important modifications.
+Character dining experiences have returned to Disneyland and Disney hotels with a few important modifications.
 I have been able to experience several of these character meals since Disneyland reopened.

-Character Dining Expectations
+Character Dining Expectations at Disneyland

 Here’s what to expect at each location-

-Grand Californian Hotel – Storyteller’s Cafe – Mickey’s Tales of Adventure Breakfast – Breakfast favorites abound here, including Mickey waffles, chilequiles, bagels and lox and additional upscale pastries and dishes.
+Grand Californian Hotel – Storyteller’s Cafe – Mickey’s Tales of Adventure Breakfast – Breakfast favorites abound here, including Mickey waffles, chilaquiles, bagels and lox and additional upscale pastries and dishes.
 As in the past, the food here is a highlight.
 Guests may serve themselves at the open buffet.
 All seating is indoors and guests may remove masks while seated.

 Characters parade through the dining room several times for each visit, about 5 minutes each time.
 We saw Mickey, Minnie, Pluto and Chip ‘n Dale during our visit.
 They participate in a quick dance in the main lobby.
 Characters briefly stand near tables, stopping only briefly for a quick photo.
 The experience is extremely speedy.

 Paradise Pier Hotel PCH Grill- Donald Duck’s Seaside Breakfast – no return date announced.
 It appears that this character dining experience will not return and is expected to be replaced with a new dining option.

 Disneyland Hotel – Goofy’s Kitchen – this whimsical breakfast and dinner buffet has returned.
 Guests may take photographs in the kitchen area at the front of the restaurant.
-However Chef Goofy is not currently here to pose, appearing only in the character parade.
+Chef Goofy has returned and a complimentary Photopass images is included with your meal.